fwyogeshsharma/iot-simulator/README.md

 npm start
 ```

-The frontend will start on `http://localhost:3000`
+The frontend will start on `http://localhost:4200` (default Angular port)

 ## API Documentation